Data Synchronization

 Typically you interact with your local ObjectBox database.
 It does not matter if the device is online or offline.
 You get and put objects using the regular ObjectBox APIs.
 If you are interested in details how that is done, please refer to the language binding of your choice: Java/Kotlin, Swift, Go, C++, Dart/Flutter (beta), Python (alpha).

-The same APIs apply to synced objects, e.g. you use the same put call on a synced object as you would do for any (non-synced) object.
+call on a synced object as you would do for any (non-synced) object.
 Under the hood however, ObjectBox will synchronize those objects to their destination device, e.g. some server.
 Thus, those objects will become available outside of originating device.

 When you write applications with ObjectBox Sync, you usually do not bother if the device is online or offline.
 It does not matter.
 You work with the objects that you have at hand and let ObjectBox Sync "do its thing".
 But what is that exactly?

 So, let's look a bit behind the scenes.
 Whenever you change data (on sync-enabled types), ObjectBox tracks these changes and stores them safely in an outgoing queue.
 In the background, ObjectBox Sync tries to connect to the data synchronization destination (Sync server).
 If the connection was successfully established, the outgoing queue is "processed".
-This means that enqueued data is send, and once the sync destination acknowledges the receipt, that piece of data can be safely removed from the queue.
+This means that enqueued data is sent, and once the sync destination acknowledges the receipt, that piece of data can be safely removed from the queue.

 When disconnected, Sync clients will periodically try to reconnect in the background.
 By default, this is done using increasing backoff intervals.
 While details may change, the backoffs should stay similar to this sequence [seconds]: 0.5, 1, 2, 4, 8, 15, 30, 30, 60.
 This resembles pretty much an exponential backoff, but also ensures not to delay a (re-)connection attempt for longer than one minute.